 Following extraction, replacing the missing tooth helps maintain proper bite function, prevents shifting of adjacent teeth, and preserves jawbone structure.
 Dental implants provide the most natural-feeling and longest-lasting replacement option, integrating with your jawbone to create stable, permanent tooth replacement.

 The timing of tooth replacement varies depending on the extraction site, the reason for extraction, and your overall oral health.
-Some patients are candidates for immediate implant placement at the time of extraction, while others benefit from a period of healing before proceeding with replacement.
+Some patients are candidates for immediate implant placement at the time of extraction, while others benefit from a period of healing before proceeding with restoration.